Kick Axe: Reunion without Criston (2002–2022)

 The band reformed in 2002 with original member Gary Langen singing for Criston who was unavailable to join the reunion due to prior work commitments.
 The new album, entitled Kick Axe IV, was released the following year.
 In 2008, Gary Langen left the band and was replaced with new vocalist Daniel Nargang, formerly of the Regina metal band Into Eternity.
 They went on to play Canadian tour dates and rock festivals over many years.

 Modern-day comeback and death of Larry Gillstrom (since 2023)

 On July 26, 2023, almost 20 years since their last release, Kick Axe released a new single with Daniel Nargang on vocals, "Blackout Crazy".
 This was followed up with the anthemic rock song "Run to the Thunder" on October 15, 2023.
 The band's websites and social media pages were updated to include information on an upcoming album, their first since Kick Axe IV, scheduled for release in "early 2024".

-On August 11, 2025, the band announced via social media that the founding member Larry Gilstrom had died on August 4, at the age of 70.
+On August 11, 2025, the band announced via social media that the founding member Larry Gillstrom had died on August 4, at the age of 70.